How Project Managers Take a Vacation

 could keep all the trains running on time like they can.

-Even if it seems impossible, vacations are necessary.
+Even if planning a vacation in project management seems impossible, vacations are necessary.
 The time to unplug and decompress is

 essential for good mental health.
 Quality time with your family cannot be traded or done,